Synonym(s)

 DefinitionThis section has been translated automatically.

-The Japanese Pagoda Tree (Japanese Pagoda Tree; Sophora japonica) belongs to the legume family (Fabaceae).
+The Japanese pagoda tree (Japanese cord tree; Sophora japonica) belongs to the legume family (Fabaceae).
 The original home of S. japonicum is not Japan, but China - presumably the north-eastern parts of the country.
-However, the species was first cultivated on a large scale in the Far East and is now spread worldwide.
-In many countries it is cultivated as an ornamental tree.
-In Europe it is planted in parks, along streets and in squares.
-The tree can grow up to 25 m high and can live for over 250 years.
-The strikingly hanging fruits of the Japanese Pagoda Tree can grow up to 12 cm long.
-They ripen from September to October.
-They are deeply constricted between the seeds ("cord tree").
+However, the species was initially cultivated on a very large scale in the Far East and is now widespread throughout the world.
+It is cultivated as an ornamental tree in many countries.
+In Europe, it is planted in parks, along streets and in squares.
+The tree can grow up to 25 m high and live for over 250 years.
+The striking hanging fruits of the Japanese pagoda tree can grow up to 12 cm long.
+They ripen in September to October.
+They are deeply constricted between the seeds ("string tree").
 The fruits are poisonous.

 Note(s)This section has been translated automatically.

-Sophora japonica is a medicinal plant of traditional Chinese medicine.
+Sophora japonica is a medicinal plant used in traditional Chinese medicine.
 The flower buds and flowers of the Japanese pagoda tree contain a lot of rutin (rutoside).
 According to the European Pharmacopoeia (Ph.
 Eur.
-9), the opened flowers (Sophorae japonicae flos) are dried, with certain minimum contents of total flavonoids, calculated as rutoside, and of rutoside as drug.
+9), the opened flowers (Sophorae japonicae flos) are defined as a drug when dried, with certain minimum contents of total flavonoids, calculated as rutoside.